radovankavicky/core/README.md

   Running `make -j` will build the pdfs in parallel.

-* Type `make ver` to update the date and version information included in each pdf file.
+* Type `make ver` to update the date and version information included in each pdf file; the files VERSION.tex and CITATION.bib are placeholders that exist so that the files can be compiled without error, and `make ver` will replace them with the correct information.

+  Alternatively, you can edit the date macro in VERSION.tex and bibtex entry in CITATION.bib manually:

+      git show -s --date=short --format=%cd | head -c 4

+  gives the date of the latest commit (and other log information) and

+      git describe --tags

+  gives the version number.

 * If you do not have `make` and `latexmk` installed, you can run `xelatex` manually from the command line:

       xelatex probability.tex
       bibtex probability.aux
       xelatex probability.tex
       xelatex probability.tex

   and again for each of the five files listed above.
-You will get errors about missing files (in particular, `VERSION.tex` and `CITATION.bib` are missing since the are generated automatically by `make`), and those missing files contain information about the exact version of the textbook that you've built, but the content should be fine.

 * Please email the mailing list (see below) if you run into problems or have any other questions.